phobos2077/fo2_ecco/docs/ecco_readme.txt

 plasma:  60 - 100
 frag:    35 - 60
 molotov: 15 - 35
-- EMP grenade now can do damage to a man in Power armor (enclave patrols included), due to electro-mechanical nature of this suit
+- EMP grenades now can temporarily disrupt power armors, forcing target to lose turn (also their radius was increased)
 - Home-made grenade can be crafted, it is worse than regular frag, but still powerful